Porsche 911: 911, 911E, 911L, 911S, 911T

 The E series for 1972–1973 model years (August 1971 to July 1972 production) consisted of the same models, but with a new, larger 2341 cc engine.
 This is known as the "2.4 L" engine, despite its displacement being closer to 2.3 litres.
 The 911E (Type 911/52 engine) and 911S (Type 911/53) used Bosch mechanical fuel injection (MFI) in all markets.
 For 1972 the 911T (Type 911/57) was carbureted, except in the US and some Asian markets where the 911T also came with (MFI) mechanical fuel injection (Type 911/51 engine) with power increase over European models (130 hp) to 140 hp commonly known as a 911T/E.

 With power and torque increase, the 2.4-litre cars also got a newer, stronger transmission, identified by its Porsche type number 915.
-Derived from the transmission in the 908 race car, the 915 did away with the 901 transmission's "dog-leg" style first gear arrangement, opting for a traditional H pattern with first gear up to the left, second gear underneath first, etc. The E series had the unusual oil filler behind the right side door, with the dry sump oil tank relocated from behind the right rear wheel to the front of it in an attempt to move the center of gravity slightly forward for better handling.
+Derived from the transmission in the 908 race car, the 915 did away with the 901 transmission's "dog-leg" style first gear arrangement, opting for a traditional H pattern with first gear up to the left, second gear underneath first, etc. The E series had the unusual oil filler behind the right side door, with the dry sump oil tank relocated from behind the right rear wheel to the front of it in an attempt to move the centre of gravity slightly forward for better handling.
 An extra oil filler/inspection flap was located on the rear wing, for this reason it became known as an "Oil Klapper", "Ölklappe" or "Vierte Tür (4th door)".

 The F series (August 1972 to July 1973 production) moved the oil tank back to the original behind-the-wheel location.
 This change was in response to complaints that gas-station attendants often filled gasoline into the oil tank.
 In January 1973, US 911Ts were switched to the new K-Jetronic CIS (Continuous Fuel Injection) system from Bosch on Type 911/91 engine.